-People of all ages and races can have cardiomyopathy.
-However, certain types of the disease are more common in certain groups.
+All ages and races can have cardiomyopathy, but certain types of the disease are more common in certain groups.

 Major Risk Factors

 Certain diseases, conditions or factors can raise your risk for cardiomyopathy.
-Major risk factors include:
+Among the major risk factors are:

 - Family history of cardiomyopathy, heart failure or sudden cardiac arrest (SCA)